Rachael started this blog as an anime review blog in 2010. It has since branched out into other topics.

 What is love?
-Many people have a hard time understanding this emotion in the real world.
-In Violet Evergarden, the titular character, an orphan and child soldier, doesn't have a sense of purpose after the war she fought ends.
-Her commander, a man she looked up to, is now gone.
+Many people have a hard time understanding this emotion.
+In Violet Evergarden, Violet is an orphan and child soldier.
+She doesn't feel like she has a purpose after the war ends.
+Her commander, whom she looked up to, is now gone.
 Before dying, Violet heard him say that he loved her.
-But she was confused about what this meant, having never heard the word 'love' before.
+But she was confused about what this meant, having never heard the word 'love.'

-In search of the meaning of love, she begins to work as a typist, for a small company that composes letters of sentimental value for clients.
-Through learning how the "Automatic Memory Dolls" or other typists make letters that express clients' feelings, she hopes to come to a better understanding of her own feelings, as well as those of others.
+In search of the meaning of love, she begins to work as a typist for a small company that composes letters of sentimental value for clients.
+Through learning how the "Automatic Memory Dolls," the name for the typists, make letters that express clients' feelings, she hopes to learn to understand feelings.

 At first, Violet doesn't seem qualified to be a Memory Doll.
 She's a whiz at typing, but it takes more than that to write letters that express feeling.
-It's hard for Violet to "read between the lines" because she interprets whatever anyone says very literally.
-She also begins with a soldier-like mentality in the way she approaches her job.
-This means she's used to thinking in terms of direct orders, and not used to doing things because she wants to.
+It's hard for Violet to "read between the lines"—she interprets things very literally.
+She also begins with a soldier-like mentality in her approach to her job.
+She's used to thinking in terms of direct orders, and not used to doing things because she wants to.
 This helps as well as harms her.
-On the one hand, it makes her a diligent worker, but on the other hand, she lacks many of the soft skills necessary for work that is emotionally sensitive in nature.
+On the one hand, it makes her a diligent worker, but she also lacks many of the soft skills necessary for work that is emotionally sensitive in nature.

-Over time, the series explores Violet's haunting memories of the war, and her past continuously becomes more of an impediment to her happiness in the present.
-The series culminates with Violet defending peace from a terrorist faction who wants to revive the war.
+The series explores Violet's haunting memories of the war.
+Her past trauma interferes with her desire for happiness in the present.
+The series culminates with Violet defending peace from a terrorist faction that wants to revive the war.
 By the end of the series, Violet has not only learned to understand other people's emotions, but also her own.
-She has also become more confident, and made peace with her violent past.
+She has also become more confident and made peace with her violent past.

 Light Novel by Kana Akatsuki, illustrated by Akiko Takase